 How to Register for Zoom Salon

 The Sunset Salons: Craft Cocktails Live Stream is free to attend.
 Click here to complete registration form; a web link to join the Zoom live stream will be sent to you directly.

 Featured Panelists Bios

-Mike Stankovich has worked in the bar and restaurant industry his entire professional life: as a cook, server, bartender, DJ, promoter, manager and owner.
-His passion for hospitality and the restaurant business evolved into a career while he was managing restaurants in Washington D.C., Boston, MA and Brooklyn, NY.
+has worked in the bar and restaurant industry his entire professional life: as a cook, server, bartender, DJ, promoter, manager and owner.
+His passion for hospitality and the restaurant business evolved into a career while he was managing restaurants in Washington D.C., Boston and Brooklyn.

-After relocating to Cincinnati, OH in 2016 Mike was ready to take the next step and opened his own bar and restaurant called Longfellow.
+After relocating to Cincinnati in 2016, Mike was ready to take the next step and opened his own bar and restaurant called Longfellow.
 Longfellow was received and welcomed into the Cincinnati dining scene with high regard.

 His philosophy of service is based in over two decades of experience and real-world application.
 Mike believes and practices a simple approach to this industry; trends come and go but, no matter what, good food, delicious drink and above all, genuine hospitality, are the principles that build a successful place in the restaurant industry.

 Jacob Trevino, founder and CEO of Gorilla Cinema Presents, has specialized in bar consulting and developing cocktail programs for the past 16 years.
 He is the owner of The Overlook Lodge (ranked by Playboy magazine and USA Today as one of the top bars in the United States), Tiki Tiki Bang Bang, The Lonely Pine Steakhouse, La Ofrenda Tequila Bar and Tokyo Kitty, the last of which is pioneering robotics in the service industry.